 https://fairtest.org/ – Information about test-optional colleges.

 There’s disagreement about how much test prep can improve your scores, but just about everyone thinks it helps to practice so you’ll know the test format and process.
 The College Board and ACT have links from their sites to info.
 Here are some additional resources.

-https://www.khanacademy.org/test-prep/sat – Page links to SAT test prep.
+https://www.khanacademy.org/test-prep/sat – Page links to SAT test prep, including the ability to link to your results from your previous PSAT or SAT tests.
 Khan Academy also has pre-college learning resources.

 Diversity and Learning Differences

 Everyone is unique, but some people face special challenges because they come from groups who have faced discrimination in the past, are the first in their family to go to college, or because they learn differently than most.
 Here are sites that focus on these populations.

 http://collegeacademicsupport.com/ – For students with disabilities or medical conditions.

 https://www.collegexpress.com/interests/multicultural/ – Various articles and links on diversity issues.

 Full-ride athletic scholarships are rare, but some scholarship aid is available at Division I and Division II colleges based on athletic achievement and talent.
 Aid at Division III colleges is awarded without regard to athletics.